-- Reduce the total number of vehicles in Council's fleet and accelerate the transition to electricpowered or other low emissions options - Identify and set aside land for fast charging stations including car-sharing models - Pursue opportunities to include electric vehicle and bicycle charging in all relevant Council civil works - Support flexible working arrangements for Council staff to reduce trips by motor vehicles - Require contractors to use low emission vehicles where practicable in new contracts.
+- 4.1 Reduce the total number of vehicles in Council's fleet and accelerate the transition to electric-powered or other low emissions options - 4.2 Identify and set aside land for fast charging stations including car-sharing models - 4.3 Pursue opportunities to include electric vehicle and bicycle charging in all relevant Council civil works - 4.4 Support flexible working arrangements for Council staff to reduce trips by motor vehicles - 4.5 Require contractors to use low emission vehicles where practicable in new contracts.

-- Promote sustainability programs and events to encourage more sustainable modes of transport - Support installation of electric vehicle and bicycle charging infrastructure - Support improved off-road shared or separated bicycle and pedestrian infrastructure - Connect the off-road cycling network through new links (on and off road) including improved crossing facilities on main and local roads - Investigate and support more on-road bike lane facilities - Create and enhance walking routes to transport hubs - Deliver a range of sustainable transport events and programs for schools.
+- 4.6 Promote sustainability programs and events to encourage more sustainable modes of transport - 4.7 Support installation of electric vehicle and bicycle charging infrastructure - 4.8 Support improved off-road shared or separated bicycle and pedestrian infrastructure - 4.9 Connect the off-road cycling network through new links (on and off-road) including improved crossing facilities on main and local roads - 4.10 Investigate and support more on-road bike lane facilities - 4.11 Create and enhance walking routes to transport hubs - 4.12 Deliver a range of sustainable transport events and programs for schools.

-- Implement Council's Shade Policy and pursue opportunities to enhance shade on walking routes - Install lighting for shared paths and paths in reserves and parks to encourage walking and cycling.
+- 4.13 Implement Council's Shade Policy and pursue opportunities to enhance shade on walking routes - 4.14 Install lighting for shared paths and paths in reserves and parks to encourage walking and cycling (with consideration of adverse impacts from light pollution).

-- Review and update Council's Integrated Transport Strategy - Develop a Bicycle Strategy - Develop a Public Transport Strategy - Advocate for the reduction of freight emissions including incentives for electric trucks and antiidling - Advocate for all Victorian transport projects to provide ready to use electric vehicle and bicycle charging infrastructure - Advocate for fast charging in service stations - Review Council's Car Share Policy and Procedures to provide support for sustainable transport - Advocate for the construction of locationappropriate DDA-compliant tram stops - Support local business hubs which reduce commuter travel - Develop a Council Fleet Transition Plan to support the adoption of low emission vehicles in Council operations.
+- 4.15 Review and update Council's Integrated Transport Strategy - 4.16 Develop a Bicycle Strategy - 4.17 Develop a Public Transport Strategy - 4.18 Advocate for the reduction of freight emissions including incentives for electric trucks and anti-idling - 4.19 Advocate for all Victorian transport projects to provide ready to use electric vehicle and bicycle charging infrastructure - 4.20 Advocate for fast charging in service stations - 4.21 Review Council's Car Share Policy and Procedures to provide support for sustainable transport - 4.22 Advocate for the construction of location-appropriate DDA-compliant tram stops - 4.23 Support local business hubs which reduce commuter travel - 4.24 Develop a Council Fleet Transition Plan to support the adoption of low emission vehicles in Council operations.